-A comprehensive paper documenting the student's capstone experience and his/her understanding of the FIVE core areas of public health.
+A comprehensive paper documenting the student's APE experience and his/her understanding of the core areas of public health.

-An Integrative experience is one that requires a student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
+An Integrative experience is one that requires a student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice or research.
 It must be used as a means by which faculty judge whether the student has mastered the body of knowledge and can demonstrate proficiency in the required competencies.
-It is essential that the Capstone Project be planned and implemented to assure that the student applies skills from across the curriculum and demonstrates synthesis and integration of knowledge.
+It is essential that the APE Project be planned and implemented to ensure that the student applies skills from across the curriculum and demonstrates synthesis and integration of MPH Foundational Competencies as well as Concentration Competencies.